+You can now set up guided browsing sessions in advance.
 Have an online quiz planned?
-You’ll be able to schedule it to open automatically at the start of class, giving learners more time to work.
+You’ll be able to schedule a session to open the website automatically at the start of class, giving students more time to work.
 Making sub plans?
-Schedule tabs to open, so learners have everything they need.
+Schedule website tabs to open so students have everything they need.

 Viewing Scheduled Sessions

-A list of Scheduled Sessions will now be found under Schedule in the Highlights navigation.
+A list of scheduled browsing sessions can be found under Schedule at the top of your Highlights page.

 Editing your Scheduled sessions

-You can edit your scheduled sessions via the All Upcoming Schedules view.
+You can also edit your scheduled sessions:

 Copy past Scheduled Sessions